d2l-ai/d2l-en/chapter_linear-classification/index.md

 :label:`chap_classification`

-Now that you have worked through all of the mechanics you are ready to apply these skills to broader kinds of tasks.
+Now that you have worked through all of the mechanics you are ready to apply the skills you have learned to broader kinds of tasks.
 Even as we pivot towards classification, most of the plumbing remains the same: loading the data, passing it through the model,